ReneB/statisfaction/README.md

 By default, Statisfaction is disabled in Rails test environments to speed up automated tests.
 This can be changed by editing your application's config/initializers/statisfaction.rb.

+## Note

+Statisfaction will not work with SQLite, since it does not support queries like 'GROUP BY MONTH(created_at)'

 ## Contributing

 1. Fork it